Lines 33099 and 33199 – Eligible medical expenses you can claim on your tax return

 - Form T2201, Disability Tax Credit Certificate – The List of common medical expenses indicates if you need to have this form approved by the CRA for your claim.
 For more information about this approval process, see Disability Tax Credit.

-What if you claim medical expenses for a dependant who died?
+Claiming medical expenses for a person who died

 A claim can be made for expenses paid in any 24-month period that includes the date of death.
 It only applies if the expenses were not claimed for any other year.